MichaelOC05/arr/journals/michael.md

+## September 9, 2022
+Worked on using tokens to store, update, and delete the user's user id in order to connect it with forms.
+We used universal-cookies to set, get, and delete the token for the userId.
+Got this working, but ran into an error where we needed to change some properties on the review model to blank=True, null=True.

 ## September 7, 2022
 Today I worked with jack to get our form to have the movie instance auto added to it.
 From working on this I realized that I need a better understanding of how to pass id values from lists to details.
 In order to understand how to do this I chose to work on a easier problem which was to create a movie detail page.
 I was able to get the detail page to work by using the useEffect and useParams hooks.
 For tomorrow I will work on using this same functionality on the form.